Denali National Park & Preserve

 Denali, the High One

-Formally known as Mt.
-McKinley, Denali (an Athabaskan word for “the high one”) is the highest peak in North America, and viewing the peak is a major highlight of any trip to Alaska.
-The summit of the mountain sits at 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
+DENALI is the highest mountain peak in North America with a summit elevation of 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
 Foraker, and Mt.
 Hunter.
 The Alaska Range acts as a barrier for cold, moist air flowing north from the Gulf of Alaska.
 As a result, the mountain is shrouded in clouds 70% of the time, even in the summer.
 This makes a clear view of Denali extra special, one that guests of Kantishna Roadhouse often never forget.
 Kantishna is located just a short hike or bus ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.

 Wildlife in Denali